MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

-If the system is capable of dynamic code downloading, ``Util.dynamicCodeAllowed()`` returns ``true``, and this specification defines a consistent and sound way for downloading code that matches the overall semantic of B-ON:
+If the system is capable of dynamic code downloading, ``Util.dynamicCodeAllowed()`` returns ``true``, and this specification defines a consistent and sound way for downloading code that matches the overall semantic of BON:

 -  All referenced classes from the class given in ``Class.forName(String)`` have to be